 Yes!
 VFC is certified by the National CASA Association and is one of nearly 1,000 local and state CASA programs, each of which must adhere to formal standards set by the National CASA Association.
 VFC is required to pass a quality assurance review, which is administered every four years.
 This self-assessment is undertaken by local programs across the U.S. in order to evaluate and improve their operations.
 Voices for Children is also evaluated by the Administration of the Courts—a state agency that reports to the Judicial Council to ensure that we are following the appropriate state regulations—as well as the California CASA Association.

 The Voices for Children Board of Directors sets policy, ensures that the mission is being served, and has fiduciary responsibility for the organization.
-The President/CEO of Voices for Children is Sharon M. Lawrence.
-Ms. Lawrence, an attorney, has led VFC since 1997 and is a widely recognized leader in the national community of CASA organizations.
-She manages a staff of more than 70 professional employees, all working on behalf of San Diego County and Riverside County foster children.
+The President & CEO of Voices for Children is John Valencia.
+He manages a staff of more than 75 professional employees, all working on behalf of San Diego County and Riverside County foster children.

 Voices for Children is a private, nonprofit organization designated as a 501(c)(3) tax-exempt organization by the IRS.
-In FY2014-15, 97% of its revenue comes from the generosity of individuals, foundations, and corporations, with only a small portion from government funders (3%).
+In FY2016-17, 88% of its revenue came from the generosity of individuals, foundations, and corporations, with only a small portion from government funders (12%).
 All contributions to VFC are tax-deductible to the extent allowable by law.
-The operating budget in FY2014-15 is $5,977,000.
+The operating budget in FY2017-18 is $6,658,000.
 A total of 76% of expenditures directly support the mission and program costs of VFC, while 24% of expenditures cover costs of administration, management, and fundraising.